DIY Stairs Makeover – Painting an Interior Staircase

 Closeup of the old wood stairs showing wear and damage after an old carpet runner was removed.

-Closeup of the old stairs (and my cat Crosby).
-There were lots of holes from years of wear and after removing carpet tacks.
+Closeup of the old stairs, (my cat Crosby), and lots of holes from years of wear after removing carpet tacks.

 STEP 4: Tape & Prime

-Next, paint your staircase with a good primer like Kilz or Zinsser Bulls Eye.
-I poured primer into a small plastic paint cup with a handle so I could easily carry it up and down the stairs.
-Then I used a 2 1/2-inch angled paintbrush for good coverage.
-I gave my stairs only one coat of primer and it dried very quickly.
+Next, apply a quality primer like Kilz or Zinsser Bulls Eye.
+I poured the primer into a small handled paint cup to make it easier to carry up and down the stairs and used a 2½-inch angled brush for good coverage.
+One coat of primer was enough, and it dried quickly.

 Photo of interior stairs with one coat of primer on them.